We're a club with history

 A legend in the club, Ewan has been running the monthly segment competition since 2013.
 He also puts together the yearly charity ride which takes in all of the hills from the monthly competition in one go.

 Ewan is also in the club of BSCC authors and has written a brilliant book on Cycling with MS. You’ll also often find Ewan at the top of the club Strava distance leaderboard each week!

 Mark is responsible for making sure new members can join the best club in the south west, and then get access to the ‘best club kit’ there is!

 Famed for doing a cycle tour around all of Bristol dropping kit off, and some blisteringly quick TT times, Mark is a big part of BSCC.
 He’s turned his hand to most disciplines; TT, road, track, audax, gravel, and tandem TT.
-He’s also helped the club stay fit and competitive in lockdown with a weekly winter zwift race series!
+Mark also writes the weekly club newsletter.

 The Club’s activities have been well documented in photos over the years.
 Here is a flavour of some of them but feel free to explore the Club’s galleries by clicking on one of the links.